 On Chanuka, children from around the world play with dreidels saying “Nes Gadol Haya Sham” (a great miracle happened there).
 Traditionally people always thought that “sham” (there) was Jerusalem.
 In Jerusalem the dreidel is therefore done “Nes Gadol Haya Poh” (a great miracle happened here – נגה”פ).
 Problem is, “here” is relative.
 Why only in Jerusalem and not the rest of the country?
 Also, it would only apply to old Jerusalem, not the new part of the city.

 The short answer is that “Poh” (here) refers to the Beis Hamikdash where the miracle occurred as a result of the oil burning on the Menorah for 8 days and nights in the temple.
 Granted there was a military victory but the miracle aspect was only realized once the lights burned, then everyone “knew” that the military victory wasn’t a normal one.
 Since we still don’t have the Beis Hamikdash until Moshiach comes, it’s still “Sham” (there).

 As an interesting aside, NGHSh (נגה”ש) adds up in gematria to 358, the same number as Moshiach (משיח).

-Speaking about Chanuka, I simply had to include this hilarious clip of an Israeli comedian explaining a Sufganiya (jelly donut on Chanuka) to a priest:
+Speaking about Chanuka, I simply had to include this hilarious clip of Israeli comedian Shalom Prosper explaining a Sufganiya (jelly donut on Chanuka) to a priest: